TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Identifying Promising Subproblems for Tabulation

 In some cases it can be useful to tabulate an expression within a constraint without tabulating the entire top-level constraint.
-One example is where the top-level constraint is out of reach of tabulation (i.e.\ tabulation would produce an impractically large table or take too long).
-In this section we adapt the four heuristics to identify candidates for tabulation from the set of nested Boolean expressions.
+One example is where the top-level constraint is out of reach of tabulation (i.e.~tabulation would produce an impractically large table or take too long).
+We have adapted the heuristics in two ways (to identify nested Boolean and integer expressions respectively) as described in \Cref{appn:heur-nested}.
 The goals remain the same: to strengthen propagation, or to replace an unwieldy expression to improve the efficiency of propagation.
-The heuristics are adapted as follows (in the order they are applied).

-\begin{description} \item[Identical Scopes (Nested)] identifies a Boolean expression \(c_1\) that has the same scope as a top-level constraint \(c_2\), where \(c_2\) does not contain \(c_1\). \item[Duplicate Variables (Nested), and Large AST (Nested)] are unchanged apart from applying to nested Boolean expressions rather than top-level constraints. \item[Weak Propagation (Nested)] identifies a Boolean expression \(c_1\) that contains at most 10 distinct variables, and that is likely to propagate weakly (\Cref{sec:strongprop}), and there exists a top-level constraint \(c_2\) that propagates strongly, with at least one variable in the scope of both \(c_1\) and \(c_2\). \end{description}

-All four heuristics except Identical Scopes (Nested) identify a single Boolean expression to be tabulated.
-Identical Scopes (Nested) is somewhat different: it identifies a single Boolean expression (named \(c_1\)) to be replaced, but the table constraint is generated from the conjunction of \(c_1\) with all top-level constraints that have the same scope as \(c_1\).
-For example, suppose that \(x\neq y\) is a nested Boolean expression \(c_1\), and \(x\leq y\) is a top-level constraint \(c_2\) (the only top-level constraint with scope \(\{x,y\}\)). \(x\neq y\) would trigger the Identical Scopes (Nested) heuristic.
-A table would be generated for \((x\neq y) \wedge (x\leq y)\) and \(c_1\) would be replaced with the new table constraint, while \(c_2\) would remain unchanged.

-The nested Boolean expression heuristics are applied after the top-level constraint heuristics.
-They are applied to the AST in a top-down order: all four heuristics are applied to an AST node \(n\) before any of the descendants of \(n\).
-The rationale is to tabulate the largest possible Boolean expression to get the most benefit (within the limits described in \Cref{sub:work-limits}).
-If an expression is identified by one of the heuristics but tabulation fails (e.g.\ by exceeding a work limit), then parts of the expression (i.e.\ descendant nodes in the AST) may still be tabulated.
-This occurs in the Knight's Tour problem for example, described in \Cref{sec:KnightsTour}.
+The adapted heuristics will be distinguished from top-level heuristics by adding (Nested) or (Integer) to the name (e.g.\ Large AST (Nested), Large AST (Integer)).